 The conventional mode is carried out as if the EMCCD was a CCD detector: photoelectrons are read out pixel per pixel without additional amplification.
 Such mode is ideal for bright conditions where the overall noise is negligible compared to the input signal.

 The electron-multiplying (EM) mode ensures that the photoelectron signal is amplified through the EM register before digitization to counteract the readout noise.
 Such digitizer is preferred for low light imaging where fewer photons are detected.
 In similar conditions, the conventional mode would yield a readout noise as high or greater than the input signal!

 Each digitizer includes a subset of processing operations.
-In(LM), each of the pixel’s intensity reflects the number of photons collected during an exposure.
+In linear mode (LM), each of the pixel’s intensity reflects the number of photons collected during an exposure.
 Such mode also comprises an image correction option, the bias, which consists of a series of closed-shutter frames that are combined, and then subtracted from the image, to discard camera-related artifacts.
 The LM mode supports both conventional and EM linear acquisitions.

-Nüvü™ also offers a(PC) mode for extreme low-light applications, which exclusively operates in EM mode.
+Nüvü™ also offers a photon counting (PC) mode for extreme low-light applications, which exclusively operates in EM mode.

 Adopting the proper mode of operation of the detector also enhances an EMCCD camera performance.